AlexGalays/abyssa-js/README.md

 Add a new root state to the router.

 ### state (pathQueryOrName: String, params: Object): void
-Request a programmatic state change.
+Requests a programmatic state change.
 Only leaf states can be transitionned to.
 While you can change state programmatically, keep in mind the most idiomatic way to do it is using anchor tags with the proper href.